 An Abundance of Strategies

-Strategy discussions are sometimes confusing because most firms, in fact, have many strategies, not just a single "business strategy."
-Analysts sometimes say marketing strategy when they, in fact, mean the firm's competitive strategy.
+Strategy discussions are sometimes confusing because most firms have many strategies, not just a single "business strategy."
+Analysts sometimes say marketing strategy when they mean the firm's competitive strategy.
 And, a firm's financial strategy is something different from its pricing strategy, or operational strategy.
 The firm's many strategic plans interact, but they have different objectives and different action plans.

 The Strategic Framework

 The subject business strategy is easier to understand—to make coherent—by viewing each one as part of a strategic framework.

 The strategic framework is a hierarchy.
 At the top sits the firm's overall (or generic) business strategy.
 Here, the aim is the highest-level business objective: earn, sustain, and grow profits.
 Some may immediately ask: Exactly how does the firm achieve it's profit objectives?